Kentucky Car Shipping: 2026 Costs & Routes

 How Kentucky Auto Transport Works

-Here's how auto transport works from start to finish.
-First, you'll call a broker like Sakaem Logistics to get a quote for your Kentucky car shipping needs.
-The broker then searches for a reputable carrier that fits your needs.
-Once a carrier is assigned, they'll contact you to schedule a pickup time.
-Before pickup, clear everything out of your vehicle and ensure it can roll on its own power.
-You should have about a quarter tank of gas in the car.
-For high-end vehicles, request an enclosed trailer for extra protection.
-The carrier will pick up your car, transport it to its destination, and deliver it safely.
-Payment typically happens at pickup or delivery.
+Here's how the car shipping process works from start to finish.
+First, you'll call a broker—like Sakaem Logistics—to get a quote for your auto transport needs.
+The broker then uses their network to find a qualified carrier that matches your specific requirements.
+Once a carrier is selected, they'll contact you to schedule a pickup time.
+Before the carrier arrives, make sure to clear everything out of your vehicle and ensure it can roll on its own power (or can be towed safely).
+We recommend keeping about a quarter tank of gas in the vehicle.
+The carrier will then transport your car to its destination and deliver it safely.
+Finally, you'll pay the broker or carrier at the time of pickup or delivery, completing the transaction.